x0ranzer/Celestia-Node-Program/README.md

 ## [Full Storage Node Challenge]
 Participating in the Full Storage Node Challenge in May 2023 was a distinctive experience.
 The challenge inspired creative and entertaining ways to run Celestia full storage nodes, showcasing the versatility of the network.

-## [Performance Analysis]
-For a detailed breakdown of my performance analysis for the Celestia Light Node, explore this comprehensive report.
-This analysis delves into the intricacies of my contributions, providing valuable insights into the node's efficiency and effectiveness.

 Amount of Celestia Received: 14,000 Celestia

 ## [Impact]